square-0/cicd/docs/developers/Proxygen Release Process.md

 - All "# FIXME:" issues fixed
 - All lint checks should pass
 - All unit tests should pass
-- All source code has copyright date updated to include current year
+- All source code and COPYRIGHT.txt has copyright date updated to include current year

 ## Check build logs for errors